 All students, at the very least, should complete the Free Application for Federal Student Aid (FAFSA).
 We use this form to determine your eligibility for federal and state aid programs.
 You will receive a Student Aid Report shortly after submitting this form, which will contain your Expected Family Contribution (EFC).
 If this number exceeds the cost of attendance, you will most likely not be eligible for Bentley Grant funds and we will not require you to complete the College Scholarship Service PROFILE form.
 There is no cost to submit the FAFSA.

-Scholarships based on previous academic achievement are awarded to incoming freshmen and graduate students through the admission process.
-There are no academic awards for transfer students or continuing students.
+Scholarships based on previous academic achievement are awarded to incoming first-years, transfer students, and graduate students through the admission process.
+There are no academic awards for continuing students.
 There are free scholarship search engines, such as FastWeb, where you can explore opportunities for outside scholarships.

 You are awarded federal loans as part of your financial aid package.
 Since these loans generally have the lowest interest rates and most favorable terms, we encourage you to borrow these loans before considering any alternatives.
 Parents can borrow their Expected Family Contribution (EFC) through a number of loan options, both federal and private.
 Bentley also has a payment plan that can be combined with loans to reduce overall borrowing costs.
 More information on payment options for parent and students is available in financing options.

-- Returning undergraduate students must submit all required aid applications by April 15 preceding the academic year.
+- Returning undergraduate students must submit all application requirements by April 1.

-You can check your application status through your MyBentley account, available here for prospective freshmen and transfer students, and here for continuing undergraduate and all graduate students.
-Information submitted is updated within one-to-two days of receipt, except during March and April when our volume increases; during those months, updates may take longer.
-Please wait at least 24 hours and check your MyBentley account before calling to verify we have received your document.
+A FAFSA must be submitted to generate a checklist.
+Application items are updated within one-to-two days of receipt, except during March and April when our volume increases; during those months, updates may take longer.
+Please wait at least 24 hours and check your account online before calling to verify we have received your document.

 With the exception of men’s and women’s basketball and men’s ice hockey, most athletics-related financial aid is based on need.
 You should indicate your interest in competing for Bentley by completing the Prospective Student Athlete Questionnaire for your sport.
 You must complete the Free Application for Federal Student Aid (FAFSA) to be considered for need-based financial aid.